The core of Rissho Kosei-kai members' practices is revering buddha nature, that is, paying homage and revering all living beings.

 This comprises two actions: 1) introducing people to the Buddha Way so that they can establish a bond with the Buddha; and inviting people who have already established a bond with the Buddha to opportunities where they can come into contact with the Dharma and deepen their faith.

 Shakyamuni shared the Dharma throughout his life.
 He stressed the importance of meeting directly with his disciples and others to communicate the Dharma to them.
 "Kosei," a part of our organization's name Rissho Kosei-kai, means to improve oneself through engagement with others.
 Through sharing the suffering, cares, and worries of others we can achieve spiritual growth whenever we get together with other members and peoples from various walks of life to talk about the Dharma.

 Establishing peace and harmony in our world, a state of things that Buddhism calls a "Land of Eternally Tranquil Light," can be accomplished by sharing the teachings and helping bring spiritual liberation to many people.
-This is the wish the Buddha, and the same time, also the fundamental wish of all human beings.
+This is the wish of the Buddha, and at the same time, the fundamental wish of all human beings.

 Dharma circle participants listen to each other describe the problems they face in daily life in order to understand together the Buddha's wishes and the workings of the Dharma within their lives.
 By applying the Dharma to a problem, participants seek a way to help each other free themselves from the suffering that comes from the problems of life.

 There is no "one size fits all' liberation, and this is why Shakyamuni Buddha always taught the Dharma according to the listener's capacity for understanding the teachings, as well as their specific conditions, circumstances, and the occasion presented to teach.
 This allowed Shakyamuni to liberate each individual person from their suffering.
 Dharma circle is inherently a place where his daily understandable teachings enable people to form a bond with the Buddha Dharma.
 In short, it is a place to encounter the Dharma.